 On 17 October 2018 the Inspector-General became a Governor in Council appointment.

-The Inspector-General reports to the Minister for Police and Emergency Services (the minister), and office provided by the Department of Justice and Community Safety assists the Inspector-General in the performance of his functions and exercise of his powers.
+The Inspector-General reports to the Minister for Emergency Services (the minister), and office provided by the Department of Justice and Community Safety assists the Inspector-General in the performance of his functions and exercise of his powers.

 Under the 2013 Act, IGEM’s key functions include:

 - developing and maintaining an assurance framework for emergency management, including measures for assessing the capacity, capability and performance of the emergency management sector

 - undertaking system-wide reviews, including reviewing the emergency management functions of responder agencies and departments in relation to the assurance framework

 - at the request of the minister, providing advice to, or preparing a report for, the minister on any matter relating to the IGEM’s functions